mui/material-ui/docs/data/material/getting-started/installation/installation-pt.md

 ```

 :::info
-💡 Take a look at the [Styled Engine guide](/material-ui/guides/styled-engine/) for more information about how to configure `styled-components` as the style engine.
+Take a look at the [styled-components guide](/material-ui/guides/styled-components/) for more information on configuration.
 :::

 ## Fonte Roboto